- Public-key cryptography

 - .p7b, .p7c

-The prevalence of PFX files with private keys leads some people to think certificates contain private keys.
+The prevalence of files containing both certificates and private keys leads some people to think certificates contain private keys.
 This is not the case.

 It is recommended to store private keys only on secure hardware, such as HSMs.